And it's taken me so long to post this that it's nearly the weekend again!

 And the best thing about dying tags is that in the bottom of the pot, when you tip the dye out, you find a whole lot of those circular hole-protectors that have drifted off the tags in the liquid.
 They're great for stamping on and attaching to other tags.

-I made one of these pin-cushion rings out of the tab you pull from a carton of long life milk.
+these pin-cushion rings out of the tab you pull from a carton of long life milk.
 Our tabs don't look like the one in the link, but they worked perfectly well.

 I made it, and I admired it, and I left it on the table.
 In the morning, it was gone.
 And while I was photographing the replacement that I made last night, a little brown snout crept into frame.
 I shall be keeping this pin-cushion locked away.